Answering your questions on the Staub cast iron cocotte.

 Here’s an Amazon link if you prefer a light

 5.5 quart Dutch

-Staub cookware is long lasting this can be attributed to the brand’s commitment to continuously maintaining and increasing the quality of their products.
-Unlike other manufacturers who strive to increase output and reduce costs at the sacrifice of craftsmanship and quality.
+Staub cookware is long-lasting, and this can be attributed to Staub’s commitment to continuous testing and increasing the quality of its products.

 What kind of cocotte is right for me?

 |For me the Staub round cocotte is the most useable shape |

 You can use a round cocotte on the stovetop and in the oven.

 The most popular sizes have a base of 26cm (10.2in) or 28cm (11.2in).

 So the cocottes fit nicely on top of your stovetop.